Elvis Presley Movies: List of all Elvis Movies 1956-1976

 Andy Warhol Elvis “Flaming Star” Portrait for Auction at Sotheby’s

 This biopic about the King and the historic White House meeting is stretched far beyond its flimsy premise.
 Inoffensive as it is inconsequential, this foray into filmmaking from director Liza Johnson (Hateship Loveship) is a painful disappointment from start to finish, a frustratingly safe and unimaginative effort that squanders the potential of its story.
 In Johnson’s defense, there wasn’t much ripe material to bungle here.
 The log-line is simple: billed as an “untold true story,” the movie chronicles the two days leading up to the monumental meeting between Elvis Presley (Michael Shannon) and President Richard Nixon (Kevin Spacey).
 Interest in this unlikely encounter stems from an iconic photograph taken Dec.
 21st, 1970, which finds Nixon ( grinning) and Presley (in a daze) shaking hands.
-Representing the unlikely partnership between the King of Rock and the King of Deceit
+NEW ELVIS MOVIE to be FILMED in AUSTRALIA

 5 G.I.
 Blues (1960)